logo

 White Supremacy Culture

 Artificial and historically constructed, White Supremacy Culture is the dominant culture (that of the White middle class) that shapes our institutions, our media, the way we see ourselves, and each other.
-White Supremacy Culture is unconsciously used as the norms and standards that promote white supremacy thinking, training, internalized attitudes, and behaviors that can show up in any group or organization, and are harmful to people of color and White people.
+White Supremacy Culture is unconsciously used as the norm and standard that promotes White supremacy thinking, training, internalized attitudes, and behaviors that can show up in any group or organization, and are harmful to people of color and White people.
 Those characteristics are perfectionism, sense of urgency, defensiveness, quantity over quality, worship of the written word, paternalism, either/or thinking, power hoarding, fear of open conflict, individualism, objectivity, right to comfort, and progress.

 Terms to Avoid